How To Keep Garlic Powder From Getting Hard

 - Keeping the garlic powder for too long.

-- Holding the garlic powder in a jar or unsealed container.
+- Storing it in an unsealed jar or container.

 Those are the three most common causes for this problem.
-It’s important to take a quick look at each three in more detail before moving on to discuss how you can prevent your garlic powder from going hard.
+It’s important to take a quick look at each three in more detail.

 Anything with the hygroscopic property can pull moisture out of the air rather than simply just be affected by it at random.
 Calcium chloride is so hygroscopic, it eventually dissolves in the water it absorbed.

-This might seem very unobvious because many times you keep spices for months and years without even realizing it.
-The ages spices are always okay but in reality, the longer you keep your spices, the more likely they are to clump.
+This might seem very unobvious because many times spices and powder are kept for months and years without even realizing it.
+The aged spices are okay but in reality, the longer you keep your powder, the more likely they are to clump.

 The average lifespan of spices is around 2-3 years.
 That’s if they are kept in airtight containers or plastic bags and stored at good temperatures.
-If there is even a slight imperfection in the packaging, the spices probably won’t last three years.
+If there is even a slight imperfection in the packaging, the spices and powder probably won’t last as long.

 This cause is associated to the previous two reasons because it contributes to them.
-We already mentioned that if there is a slight imperfection in the packaging you could get weevils in your spices but before that happens your spices might end up getting hard.
+We already mentioned if there is a slight imperfection in the packaging the spices might end up losing its softness.

-Once you have opened the garlic powder, you want to keep it in a sealed jar or container 2.
-If you don’t do this, your garlic will become hard quickly.
+Once you have opened the garlic powder, it’s important to keep it in a sealed jar or container 2.
+If you don’t do this, the powder will become firm quickly.
 This is especially true if you live in a humid climate.

-This step applies to people who buy their garlic powder in packets or sachets and then transfer it.
-Always make sure wherever you transfer the garlic powder to, it has a proper seal to it 3.
+This step mostly applies to people who buy their garlic powder in packets or sachets and then transfers it.
+Always make sure wherever you transfer it to, it has a proper seal to it 3.

 This is why it’s recommended you do not throw away your old spice jars because they are specifically designed to keep moisture out of the jar.

-If you don’t have any spare spice jars lying around you can go to superstores like Walmart or even the dollar store.
+If you don’t have any spare spice jars lying around, you can go to superstores like Walmart or even the dollar store.
 In addition, they sell many decorative ones on Amazon at affordable prices without leaving the house.
-You can check them out by clicking right here, spice jars.
-Trust me, having spare spice jars comes in handy for many items, it’s worth it.

-You don’t want to store your garlic powder in an area having heat like next to the stove 4.
-You will be surprised at how many people makes this mistake.
+Avoid storing it in an area having heat like next to the stove 4.
+You will be surprised at how many people do this.
 In addition, if you have a spice rack, make sure it’s not in the sunlight.

-Try storing your garlic powder in a cabinet or a dedicated spice cupboard which is dark and dry.
+Try storing it in a cabinet or get a dedicated spice area of the kitchen which is out of the sunlight and dry.

-This is probably the most important tip to preventing your garlic powder from clumping and becoming hard.
+This may be the most important tip and way to prevent this problem.
 In fact, I won’t be surprised if some of you already do this for your salt.

-Place a few grains of rice, not more than a teaspoon, into the spice jar along with your garlic powder.
+Place a few grains of rice, not more than a teaspoon, into the spice jar along with the powder.
 Rice also has hygroscopic properties but it’s more efficient at pulling in moisture than garlic powder.
-The rice absorbs the moisture more efficiently and keeps the spices dry.
+The rice absorbs the moisture more efficiently and helps keep the spices dry.

 With the rice in the jar, you can give it a good shake every now and then.
 This will stop any hardening in its tracks if it’s already started.

-What To Do If Your Garlic Powder Gets Hard
+What To Do If Garlic Powder Gets Hard

-Let’s say you took the necessary precautions or not, and discovered your powder clumped together.
-In this section, we’re taking a look at some things you can do if your garlic powder gets hard.
+Let’s say you took the necessary precautions or not, and discovered the powder clumped together.
+In this section, we’re taking a look at some things you can do to soften it back.

 - Place the closed jar or container in hot water to heat it up.

-- Open the jar and scrape the garlic powder with a utensil like a small spoon.
-Loosen the garlic powder as much as you can.
+- Open the jar and scrape the powder with a utensil like a small spoon.
+Loosen it as much as you can.

 - Place a teaspoon of uncooked rice into the jar and shake it vigorously.

-- If your garlic powder is still clumpy when removed from the jar, place it in a plastic bag and smash it with a steak tenderizer.
+- If the powder is still clumpy when removed from the jar, place it in a plastic bag and gently hit it with a steak tenderizer.

 My favorite solution is the one with adding rice because I found this works the best.
-Using a steak tenderizer is also a great option but you first have to remove the pice from the jar.
+Using a steak tenderizer is also a great option but you first have to remove the spice or powder from the jar.
 In addition, the plastic bag can break and create a mess.